-The Commissioner shall give written notice of pending enforcement action to the superintendent of any school or school administrative unit that fails to comply with school approval standards by the established deadlines in statute or in the plan of corrective action established in Section 14.02.B.3).
+The Commissioner shall give written notice of pending enforcement action to the superintendent of any school or school administrative unit that fails to comply with school approval standards by the established deadlines in statute or in the plan of corrective action established in Section 7.02.B.3.
 Such notice shall include a statement of the laws and regulations with which the school or school administrative unit fails to comply.
 School administrative units failing to comply with school approval standards shall be given notice and the opportunity for a hearing.

-B) Penalties
+B. Penalties

-The Commissioner may impose the following penalties on school administrative units until compliance is achieved:
+The Commissioner may impose the following penalties on schools or school administrative units until compliance is achieved:

-(1) Withhold state subsidy and other state funds from school administrative unit;
+1. Withhold state subsidy and other state funds from the school or school administrative unit;

-(2) Refer the matter to the Attorney General, who may seek injunctive relief to enjoin activities not in compliance with the governing statute or seek any other remedy authorized by law; or
+2. Refer the matter to the Attorney General, who may seek injunctive relief to enjoin activities not in compliance with the governing statute or seek any other remedy authorized by law; or

-(3) Employ other penalties authorized in statute or authorized or required by federal law.
+3. Employ other penalties authorized in statute or authorized/required by federal law.

-Section 15.
+Section 8.
 WAIVERS